Jackie Lacey

 Jacquelyn Phillips Lacey (born February 27, 1957) is an American politician who served as the District Attorney of Los Angeles County from December 3, 2012 to December 7, 2020.
-Lacey is the first woman, and first African-American, to serve as LA District Attorney since the office was created in 1850.
+Lacey was the first woman, and first African-American, to serve as LA District Attorney since the office was created in 1850.

 Early life and education

 Lacey was born in Los Angeles and raised in the Crenshaw neighborhood.
 Her father, Louis Phillips, was a City of Los Angeles Lot Cleaning employee, and her mother, Addie Phillips, was a garment factory worker.
 Lacey attended Dorsey High School, graduated from the University of California, Irvine with a degree in psychology in 1979, and graduated from the University of Southern California Law School in 1982.

 Professional career

 Lacey joined the District Attorney's Office in 1986 as a deputy district attorney.
 Lacey prosecuted hundreds of criminal cases while serving as a deputy district attorney, including a successful prosecution of the first race-based hate crime murder in Los Angeles County.
 Lacey continued to move up through the ranks, taking on management and executive roles in the office in 2000.
 In 2011, she was named Chief Deputy District Attorney, the second-in-command to the District Attorney.